nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a specific person.
+1. User requests to edit a specific person with updated details.
-2. AddressBook prompts the user to select the person to edit.
-3. User selects the person to edit.
-4. AddressBook displays the details of the selected person.
-5. User updates the details of the person.
-6. AddressBook saves the updated details.
+2. AddressBook saves the updated details.
-7. AddressBook confirms the successful update.
+3. AddressBook confirms the successful update.

     Use case ends.

 **Extensions**

-*   2a.
-The list is empty.

-    * 2a1.
-AddressBook displays a message indicating that the list is empty.
+*   1a.
+User does not input enough parameters along with the contact.

+    *  1a1.
+AddressBook prompts the user on the proper usage of the command.

-    Use case ends.
+       Use case resumes at step 2.

-*   3a.
+*   1b.
 The selected person does not exist.

-    * 3a1.
+    *  1b1.
 AddressBook displays an error message indicating that the person does not exist.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

 **Use case: Find**

 **MSS**

-1. User requests to find a specific person.
-2. AddressBook prompts the user to input search criteria.
+1. User requests to find a specific person matching the search criteria.
-3. User inputs search criteria.
-4. AddressBook searches for persons matching the criteria.
-5. AddressBook displays a list of persons matching the criteria.
+2. AddressBook displays a list of persons matching the criteria.

     Use case ends.

 **Extensions**

-*    5a.
+*    1a.
 No persons match the search criteria.

-*   5a1.
+     *   1a1.
 AddressBook displays a message indicating that no persons match the criteria.

 Use case ends.